runtimeverification/mir-semantics/kmir/k-src/mir-assert.md

                       | ResumedAfterPanic
                       | MisalignedPointerDereference

-  syntax BoundsCheck ::= "\"index out of bounds: the length is {} but the index is {}\"" "," Operand "," Operand //Should this Oprand always uSize syntax OverflowNeg ::= "\"attempt to negate " Operand ", which would overflow\"" syntax DivisionByZero ::= "\"attempt to divide `{}` by zero\"" "," Operand syntax RemainderByZero ::= "\"attempt to calculate the remainder of " Operand " with a divisor of zero\"" syntax Overflow ::= "\"attempt to calculate the remainder of `{}` with a divisor of zero\"" "," Operand
+  syntax BoundsCheck ::= "\"index out of bounds: the length is {} but the index is {}\"" "," Operand "," Operand syntax OverflowNeg ::= "\"attempt to negate" Operand ", which would overflow\"" syntax DivisionByZero ::= "\"attempt to divide `{}` by zero\"" "," Operand syntax RemainderByZero ::= "\"attempt to calculate the remainder of" Operand "with a divisor of zero\"" syntax Overflow ::= "\"attempt to calculate the remainder of `{}` with a divisor of zero\"" "," Operand
                     | "\"attempt to compute `{} + {}`, which would overflow\"" "," Operand "," Operand
                     | "\"attempt to compute `{} - {}`, which would overflow\"" "," Operand "," Operand